fysnet/FYSOSv3/readme.md

   won't get very far.
   (I have a machine that doesn't emulate the PS2 keyboard or mouse at startup) (It's an older machine, just about the time UEFI was getting popular)

+I know there are a lot of issues and bugs that need to be fixed.
+This is a big project that has taken years to get to this state, and I know it still needs plenty of work.
+Please if you find an issue, please let me know: fys [at] fysnet [dot] net